1. I don’t have any legal experience at all. Can I still do an externship?

 7. Is the Externship Program a good way to get a job with the externship site after graduation?

 No. It is unusual for an extern to receive a job offer from an externship site.
 Students should not take an externship for the purpose of securing permanent employment with the site.
 Some judges even preclude externs from applying to be full-time clerks in the same office.
 Nevertheless, most students find that the experience gained during an externship is extremely valuable as they seek employment opportunities post-graduation.
 In addition, students who work in prosecutorial offices post-graduation often have their externship time considered in calculating starting salary.

 Students are limited to two semesters of participation in the Externship Program.
 Thus, a student may take no more than two one-semester externships or one two-semester externship.
 This limitation ensures that all students have an opportunity to participate in our program.9.
 Can students enroll in more than one externship in a single semester?
 What about clinical programs?

 Students may only enroll in one externship each semester.
-Students who wish to participate in a clinical program and an externship during the same semester must receive express permission from an externship faculty Co-Director before they accept an externship offer.
+Students who wish to participate in a clinical program and an externship during the same semester must receive express permission from a faculty Co-Director before they accept an externship offer.
 In most cases, students will not be given permission to participate in a clinical program and an externship in the same semester because students who have done so have had a difficult time meeting the time commitments of each program.10.
 Do any credit caps apply to the Externship Program?

 11. What if I only want to do one semester of a two-semester externship?
 Is that possible?